Real-normalized differentials: limits on stable curves: The

-While usually Sokhotski-Plemelj formula is stated for the boundary values of the integral transform with respect to the normalized Cauchy kernel, analogous formulae hold for the boundary values of the integral transforms with respect to $K^{re}_\calC$ or $K^{im}_\calC$ --- where in the right-hand-side of~\eqref{eq:SP} the Cauchy principal value of the integral transform of $\phi$ with respect to $K^{re}_\calC$ or $K^{im}_\calC$, correspondingly, is taken, and also for $K^{im}_\calC$, the $\phi$ is multiplied by $i$.
-Indeed, $K^{re}_\calC$ and $K^{im}_\calC$ differ from $K_\calC$ by adding some differential $\omega(p,q)$ holomorphic in $p$ (while $K^{im}$ further multiplies by $i$), so that the Cauchy principal value of the integral transform of $\phi$ with respect to this added holomorphic differential is simply the value of the integral --- and thus contributes $\int_{q\in\gamma} \omega(p,q)\phi(q)$ on both sides of Sokhotski-Plemelj formula~\eqref{eq:SP}.
+Analogues of the Sokhotski-Plemelj formula hold for $K^{re}$ and $K^{im}$.
+For these analogues, in the right-hand-side of~\eqref{eq:SP} the Cauchy principal value of the integral transform of $\phi$ with respect to $K^{re}_\calC$ or $K^{im}_\calC$, correspondingly, should be taken, while for $K^{im}_\calC$, the $\phi$ is also multiplied by $i$.
+To prove this, note that $K^{re}_\calC$ and $K^{im}_\calC$ differ from $K_\calC$ by adding some differential $\omega(p,q)$ holomorphic in $p$ (while $K^{im}$ further multiplies by $i$), so that the Cauchy principal value of the integral transform of $\phi$ with respect to this added holomorphic differential is simply the value of the integral, which thus contributes $\int_{q\in\gamma} \omega(p,q)\phi(q)$ on both sides of Sokhotski-Plemelj formula~\eqref{eq:SP}.